Hierarchy & Types of Angels in Christianity, Islam & Judaism

 The highest order consists of seraphim, cherubim, and thrones.
 These three choirs of angels in the highest order are those who serve in the presence of God.
 As such, they are privy to the knowledge of God and have the most profound understanding of God.
 They are dedicated to the contemplation and adoration of God.
 The seraphim uttering the Trisagion are involved in perpetual praise of God, while the cherubim specialize in knowledge, wisdom, and truth of God.
 The thrones represent steadfastness in the love of God.

 The middle order consists of dominions, virtues, and powers.
 Generally, the middle order uses the light received from the higher hierarchy to rule the lower.
 Dominions represent the authority of the middle order.
 Virtues are responsible for the operations of nature, like cycles, seasons, and movement of heavenly bodies.
-Powers are associated with enforcing and protecting God’s system against evil and are considered warriors.
+Powers are associated with enforcing and protecting God’s system against evil spirits and are considered warriors.

 fall of the rebel angels

-The Fall of the Rebel Angels, by Luca Giordano, 1660 – 1665, Source: Wikimedia Commons
+The Fall of the Rebel Angels, by Luca Giordano, 1660 – 1665.
+Source: Wikimedia Commons

-The lower order consists of principalities, archangels, and angels.
-This order of angels implements the instructions from the higher orders of the hierarchy to humanity.
-The principalities are the princes of this order and are involved with the shift of power among men.
-The archangels’ task is to communicate the will of the principalities to the angels, though they sometimes deliver messages directly.
-The last choir is the angels, with guardian angels who protect everyone among them, who are generally messengers.
+The last choir is the angels, with personal guardian angels who protect everyone among them, who are generally messengers.
 In Protestant circles, the discussion of the hierarchy of angels is much less prominent.
-Their focus tends to be on matters that can be deduced much more easily from Scripture.
+Their focus tends to be on matters that can be deduced much more easily from sacred Scripture.

-Considering the Hierarchy of Angels
+Considering the Hierarchy of Angelic Beings

 saint michael russian icon

-Saint Mikhail Russian icon, 1804, source: Meisterdrucke.uk
+Saint Mikhail Russian icon, 1804,.
+Source: Meisterdrucke.uk

 It would be easy to challenge existing hierarchies because the categories that delineate them seem to be blurred by biblical evidence.
 The various views in each of the Abrahamic religions seem to indicate that the proposed hierarchies are based on personal conviction and conjecture rather than on evidence.
 One example of evidence contradicting the hierarchy would be the archangel Michael.